-Australian International Institute of Higher Education (AIIHE) is the business name under the parent company Queensland Institute of Higher Education Pty Ltd. It is a registered higher education provider under the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act) in 2021 and is accredited to provide the Bachelor of Business (Marketing) and the Bachelor of Business (Information Systems) with approval to deliver courses to international students in Australia (CRICOS Provider No: 04013G).
+Australian International Institute of Higher Education (AIIHE) is the business name under the parent company Queensland Institute of Higher Education Pty Ltd. It was registered as a higher education provider under the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act) in 2021.
+The Institute is now accredited to provide the Bachelor of Business (Marketing) and the Bachelor of Business (Information Systems) with approval to deliver courses to international students in Australia (CRICOS Provider No: 04013G).